Top Common Mistakes with ICD 10 Codes

-New ICD 10 codes have been delayed for long time.
-Now, since we are using ICD 10 codes we should be aware of the common mistakes done by medical coders.
+ICD 10 codes are still creating problems for medical coders.
+Their are few common errors done by medical coders in ICD 10, we should be taken care off.
 ICD 10 codes are very specific and large in numbers as compared to ICD 9.
 This is one of the main difference between ICD 9 and ICD 10 codes.
-Because of specificity and increase in number of ICD 10 codes, medical coders should be very careful about how to use the new ICD 10 codes.
+Because of specificity and increase in number of ICD 10 codes, medical coders should be very careful about how to use the specific ICD 10 codes.
 Learning about ICD10 codes will be very useful for clearing medical coding certification exams .
-We will slowly checkout the new ICD 10 codes which are new and interesting to use in Medical coding.

 Secondary codes for Pregnancy Complications

 In ICD 10, we have new introduced category Z3A codes.
 These codes define the specific number of weeks of gestation.
 Earlier we have been using only pregnancy complication codes in ICD 9.
 But, in ICD 10 we will be using Z3A category codes along with pregnancy complication codes, which defines number of weeks of gestation for pregnancy.
 So, Medical coders do remember we will be having a primary and secondary ICD 10 code for pregnancy complications.
 Z3A category codes cannot be used as primary code, it should be always be followed by pregnancy complication code.
 There are exemption only in abortion cases, where the fetus is not alive , we should not code Z3A category code with abortion code.